howonlee/mertonon/docs/v0_8_roadmap.md

 - [x] Update-many fiddly problem
 - [x] Update-one blowup in test despite working well in dev
 - [ ] Redo OG net generates some
+- [ ] Check if this incidentally whacks the intermittent generator consonance tests.
+If not, just punt on them again

 - [ ] Select where joined tests - ordinary properties, read only tho
 - [ ] Password login create BE api test
 - [ ] Actually write out session login BE test
 - [ ] Event gens - exercise only?
 - [ ] Pure view gens - only read properties i guess?
 - [ ] Mutation state gens (for mutation crud - think of mutation like a crud)